Crowd manipulation: Propaganda

+Psychological warfare

 Authority

-The manipulator may be an orator, a group, a musician, an athlete, or some other person who moves a crowd to the point of agreement before he makes a specific call to action.
-Aristotle believed that the ethos, or credibility, of the manipulator contributes to his persuasiveness.

 Prestige is a form of "domination exercised on our mind by an individual, a work, or an idea."
 The manipulator with great prestige paralyses the critical faculty of his crowd and commands respect and awe.
 Authority flows from prestige, which can be generated by "acquired prestige" (e.g. job title, uniform, judge's robe) and "personal prestige" (i.e. inner strength).
 Personal prestige is like that of the "tamer of a wild beast" who could easily devour him.
 Success is the most important factor affecting personal prestige.
 Le Bon wrote, "From the minute prestige is called into question, it ceases to be prestige."
 Thus, it would behoove the manipulator to prevent this discussion and to maintain a distance from the crowd lest his faults undermine his prestige.

 Delivery

-The manipulator's ability to sway a crowd depends especially on his or her visual, vocal, and verbal delivery.
-Winston Churchill and Adolf Hitler made personal commitments to become master rhetoricians.

 Churchill

 At 22, Winston Churchill documented his conclusions about speaking to crowds.
 He titled it "The Scaffolding of Rhetoric" and it outlined what he believed to be the essentials of any effective speech.
 Among these essentials are: